ncsu-decifr/tbas-tutorial/tutorial6.md

-# Tutorial 6: Using MEP to cumulatively update trees
+# Tutorial 6: Using a MEP file to update trees

 **Main Contents**
 [Step 1](#step1): Uploading a tree using Newick file